11ty/11ty-website/docs/plugins/syntaxhighlight.md

 ```js
 const syntaxHighlight = require("@11ty/eleventy-plugin-syntaxhighlight");

 module.exports = function(eleventyConfig) {
   eleventyConfig.addPlugin(syntaxHighlight);
 };
 ```

+{% callout "info", "md" %}You’re only allowed one `module.exports` in your configuration file, so make sure you only copy the `require` and the `addPlugin` lines above!{% endcallout %}

 You are responsible for including your favorite PrismJS theme CSS and there are many ways to do that.
 The default themes are provided by [several CDNs](https://prismjs.com/#basic-usage-cdn) and could be easily included in a base layout, like in the example below;